ohsnapitskenny/RunnerX/README.md

 This one can be found in `/behavoir`

 ### UML
 This one is still in process.

+### Comments Niels
+- Er is nog geen klassendigram (huidige situatie of voor het eindproduct)
+- Misschien nog wat duidelijkheid waar welke technieken te vinden zijn
+#### Beoordeling
+### Voldoende